 Transportation and Commuting

-Participation in Campus Ministry programs, Mass, Retreats, Christian Service, clubs, and Global Education is a vital aspect of the Fordham Prep experience and is a key factor in helping students form community and develop their social and spiritual lives.
+Participation in Campus Ministry programs, Mass, Retreats, Christian Service, Clubs, and Global Education is a vital aspect of the Fordham Prep experience and is a key factor in helping students form community and develop their social and spiritual lives.

 During the initial stages of the pandemic in the spring, our community was able to utilize technology to celebrate the Mass together, organize service projects, and perform together in artistic endeavors.
 This was due in great part to the dedication and ingenuity of our faculty and staff.
 In the second semester last year we were pleased to resume overnight retreats and this summer our service immersion trips to Tennessee also resumed.

 A Prayer During COVID-19